 - Strives to spread risk through well-diversified portfolios in the asset categories selected.

 - Endeavours to achieve a low turnover in the portfolios and low management costs, since turnover and costs exert a significant effect on management outcome in the long term.

 - Works independently in managing its assets, and takes its own investment decisions.

 - Continuously examines its share investments from ethical and environmental points of view.

 The Board bears ultimate responsibility for the Foundation’s asset management.
-On the Board’s behalf, asset management is carried out by an investment delegation.
-This delegation, comprising two Board members and an external member, meets monthly, The Foundation employs managers to deal with the assets on a continuous basis.
+On the Board’s behalf, asset management is carried out by an investment committee.
+This committee, comprising two Board members and an external member, meets monthly, The Foundation employs managers to deal with the assets on a continuous basis.
 The Swedish Legal, Financial and Administrative Services Agency performs the Foundation’s back office and middle office functions.
 Alongside the regular audit, the asset management is examined by an external party (a form of ‘internal control’).

 When the Foundation was formed in 1994, its endowment was SEK 1,270 million.
 The average annual return from the formation until 31 December 2020 was 10.4 per cent (real return 9,1 per cent).
 During this period, SEK 3,889 million was distributed in grants.

 The following diagram shows, in blue, the Foundation’s actual trend of asset value from the formation in 1994 to 31 December 2019.
 The orange line represents a reference portfolio in which 40% is composed of bonds and 60% of shares, while the grey line shows the assets that are not permitted to be depleted.